armbian/configng/README.md

                 see_min_freq    Return CPU minimum frequency as string. see_max_freq    Return CPU maximum frequency as string. see_governor    Return CPU governor as string.
-                see_governors   Return CPU governors as string delimited by space. set_freq        Set min, max and CPU governor.
-"Disabled "
+                see_governors   Return CPU avalible governors as string delimited by space. set_freq        ** disabled ** Set min, max and CPU governor.

         extra_drive::options
                 set_spi_vflash  Set up a simulated MTD spi flash for testing.